 Animorphs also has the Hork-Bajir, who while not as advanced, were also totally peaceful, and were enslaved when they caught the attention of a more aggressive race.
 Notable in that all of these species were created artificially, and designed to be non-violent by their creators.
 The series seems to give the impression that while being a pacifist sounds great, in reality it isn't a good survival tactic.

-Piers Anthony's Macroscope is about an interstellar communication network that destroys the mind of anyone except for Perfect Pacifist People.
+Piers Anthony's Macroscope is about an interstellar communication network that destroys the mind of anyone else.
 Turns out it was a safety feature - any other race would use the knowledge to wage an interstellar war.

 This is what the Capped humans always said the Masters helped humans achieve in the The Tripods series.
 And it's true, it's just done by mind control that makes humans docile, and apparently unable to maintain any technology beyond medieval/renaisance age.